lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Full specifications for the referenced algorithms can be found in {{appdx_components}}.

-## Rationale for choices

-* Pair equivalent levels.
-* NIST-P-384 is CNSA approved [CNSA2.0] for all classification levels.
-* 521 bit curve not widely used.

-A single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, however SHA2 is not us must be wrapped in the HKDF construction.

-The lower security levels (ie ML-KEM768) are provided with HKDF-SHA2 as the KDF in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-KEM function.
-Higher security levels (ie ML-KEM1024) are paired with SHA3 for computational efficiency, and the Edwards Curve (X25519 and X448) combinations are paired with SHA3 for compatibility with other similar spicifications.

-While it may seem odd to use 256-bit hash functions at all security levels, this aligns with ML-KEM which produces a 256-bit shared secret key at all security levels.
-SHA-256 and SHA3-256 both have >= 256 bits of (2nd) preimage resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.

 ## Domain Separators {#sec-domsep-values}

 The KEM combiner defined in section {{sec-kem-combiner}} requires a domain separator `Domain` input.
 The following table shows the HEX-encoded domain separator for each Composite ML-KEM AlgorithmID; to use it, the value should be HEX-decoded and used in binary form.
 The domain separator is simply the DER encoding of the composite algorithm OID.